 Arrhythmias differ from normal heartbeats in speed or rhythm.
 Arrhythmias are also grouped by where they occur—in the upper chambers of the heart, in its lower chambers, or between the chambers.
 The main types of arrhythmia are bradyarrhythmias; premature, or extra, beats; supraventricular arrhythmias; and ventricular arrhythmias.

 Bradyarrhythmia is a slow heart rate—also called bradycardia.
 For adults, bradycardia is often defined as a heart rate that is slower than 60 beats per minute, although some studies use a heart rate of less than 50 beats per minute.
 Some people, especially people who are young or physically fit, may normally have slow heart rates.
 A doctor can determine whether a slow heart rate is appropriate for you.

 A premature heartbeat happens when the signal to beat comes early.
 It can feel like your heart skipped a beat.
 The premature, or extra, heartbeat creates a short pause, which is followed by a stronger beat when your heart returns to its regular rhythm.
 These extra heartbeats are the most common type of arrhythmia.
 They are called ectopic heartbeats and can trigger other arrhythmias.

-Arrhythmias that start in the heart’s upper chambers, called the, or at the gateway to the lower chambers are called supraventricular arrhythmias.
+Arrhythmias that start in the heart’s upper chambers, called the atrium, or at the gateway to the lower chambers are called supraventricular arrhythmias.
 Supraventricular arrhythmias are known by their fast heart rates, or tachycardia.
 Tachycardia occurs when the heart, at rest, goes above 100 beats per minute.
 The fast pace is sometimes paired with an uneven heart rhythm.
 Sometimes the upper and lower chambers beat at different rates.

 Types of supraventricular arrhythmias include: